Best Ultralight Backpack 2026

 - Top Value: Durston Kakwa 55 UltraGrid

-- Top Value at REI: REI Co-op Flash 55
+- Top Value: REI Co-op Flash 55

 ULA Ultra Circuit, Photo by Simon Pratt